-Best Practice #4: Appoint a DPO (Data Protection Officer) and create a personalised email address made specifically to contact you for requests of personal data information.
+Best Practice #4: Appoint a DPO (Data Protection Officer) and create a personalized email address made specifically to contact you for requests of personal data information.

 You can appoint a Data Protection Officer (or DPO) within your organization.
-He is the person in charge of making sure the rules relating to personal data are respected.
-Third parties can contact him if they have questions about their personal data.
+They would be the person in charge of making sure the rules relating to personal data are respected.
+Third parties can contact them if they have questions about their personal data.